 Influence is a measure of a channel's ability to extend beyond its core viewers and drive action across a wider audience.

-Influence is a measure of a producer's reach beyond their native video distribution points and takes into account a producer's social media graph as well as their ability attract subscribers.
+Influence is a measure of a producer's reach beyond their primary viewers and takes into account a producer's social media graph as well as their ability to convert subscribers.
 It is presented on a scale of 1 – 10.
 Influence takes into account support for the producer's content that extends beyond the video player or page and into other media.